-The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of employee departures and periods of service.
-These assumptions are based on employee data over SA Government entities.
+The actuarial assessment performed by DTF has provided a basis for the measurement of long service leave and is based on actuarial assumptions on expected future salary and wage levels, experience of staff departures and periods of service.
+These assumptions are based on staff data over SA Government entities.

 AASB 119 requires the use of the yield on long term Commonwealth Government bonds as the discount rate in the measurement of the long service leave liability.
-The yield on long term Commonwealth Government bonds changed to 3.5% from 1.25% in 2021.
+The yield on long term Commonwealth Government bonds has increased to 4% from 3.5% in 2022.

 This increase in the bond yield, which is used as the rate to discount future long service leave cash flows, results in a decrease in the reported long service leave liability.
-The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$37 000 and employee benefits expense of \$37 000.
+The net financial effect of the changes to actuarial assumptions in the current financial year is a decrease in the long service leave liability of \$9 000 and staff benefits expense of \$9 000.